The history of hearing aids

 Digital hearing aids are constructed with a small programmable computer and are capable of amplifying millions of different sound signals very precisely, thus improving the hearing ability of hearing-impaired people.

-During the mid-1980s the first digital hearing aids were launched, but these early models were slightly unpractical.
-It was not until some ten years later that digital hearing aids really became successful, with small digital devices placed either inside or discreetly behind the ear.
+During the mid-1980s, the first digital hearing aids were launched but these early models were slightly unpractical.
+It was not until the late 1990’s that digital hearing aids really became successful, with small digital devices placed either inside or discreetly behind the ear.
+Within a few years, the digital technology replaced the old analogue technology and all hearing aids became digital.

-In many cases, the new digital hearing aids improve the hearing ability of hearing-impaired people to such an extent that even people with a profound hearing loss can live an almost normal life.
-Today, digital hearing aids make a decisive difference to the quality of life of hearing-impaired people.
+Digital hearing aids improve the hearing ability of hard of hearing people to such an extent that even people with a profound hearing loss can live an almost normal life.
+Digital hearing aids make a decisive difference to the quality of life and the health of many people living with a hearing loss.